open/close all folders

 - The Mountains of Illinois: Parodied.
 He was shocked to discover that Denmark has no mountains.
 At all.

 - Real Life Writes the Plot: With Donald Trump being elected President of the United States, Brother America got a makeover to look like a caricature of Trump.
-According to Word of God, Sister America remains unchanged since she represents the American Left.
+According to Word of God, Sister America remained unchanged since she represents the American Left.
+Although the makeover was supposed to stick for all of Trump's run as president, Humon changed her mind and reverted to the normal Brother America in January 2018.

 - Sensitive Guy and Manly Man: Zigzagged, with Canada as the supposed sensitive guy.
 America likes to pretend he's really macho, yet he's actually the more sensitive of the two.